-But I think of that when I look at this painting, which skews two very different directions, color-wise:
+But I think of these things when I look at this painting, which skews two very different directions, color-wise:

 I seriously considered sawing the painting in half (metaphorically, of course) and using the bottom half for today, and the top half on Monday for a study that includes grey… But I think we can all manage to focus on the warm tone today, and the cool grey later, without me digitally mutilating the painting!

 First up, I was just corresponding with someone who wears warm tones and who wants accents that don’t contrast harshly with her neutrals.
 When you’re looking for colors that are more soft or subtle, I might suggest that you keeps your eyes open for the term “soft, dusty, brushed, or powdery” or anything described as a “tone.”
 It’s not foolproof, but these are terms generally applied to those colors which have some beige or grey mixed into the core hue, in order to soften it.